abieler/ices-desktop/README.md

      and some information on the version and build of your copy of julia.
      You can exit the Julia REPL by typing exit(), quit() or pressing CTRL+D

-  4. Inside the ices-desktop directory there is the `install.jl` script.
-Executing this script will install all missing julia packages.
-(Extensions to the julia base functionality) Run the script by typing:

-    ```
-    julia install.jl
-    ```

-    This step is only necessary once.
-After that, all those packages will remain available.
-However, these packages are being updated every now and then.
-To make sure you run on a current version you can start the julia REPL and type:

-    ```
-    Pkg.update()
-    ```

-    every few weeks.
-This will download and install the newest available versions.

 Git